Are you sure that’s going to grow? It doesn’t look like it’s gonna make it.

 Dormant TifTuf Bermuda ready for winter installation.

-If laying sod in the winter on a slope, lay the dormant turf perpendicular to the slope itself.
-This will help it stay in place and the weight of the sod will help prevent soil erosion before the grass takes root in the spring.
+Lay it Perpendicular to Slopes: If laying sod in the winter on a slope, lay the sod rolls perpendicular to the slope itself.
+This will help it stay in place and the weight of the sod will help prevent soil erosion before the grass takes root (for dormant sod, it will root in the spring).

-Roll the dormant sod with a sod roller rented from your local hardware store or equipment rental.
+Roll It: Roll your new sod with a sod roller rented from your local equipment rental.
 Fill the roller with water and roll back and forth in a grid-like pattern.
-This does away with air pockets and prevents dryness and winter damage.
+This does away with air pockets and helps prevent roots from drying out and winter damage.

-Just as in the spring and summer, you’ll need to water dormant sod immediately after it is installed.
-Even though it’s dormant, you’ll then need to keep it moist until it takes root in the spring and greens up.
+Just as in the spring and summer, you’ll need to water sod immediately after it is installed.
+This applies to both Tall Fescue and dormant warm season sod.
+Even if it’s dormant, you’ll then need to keep it moist until it takes root in the spring and greens up.

-Watch Your Sod Green Up in the Spring
+Watch Your warm season Sod Green Up in the Spring

 This picture shows two details 1) sod laid perpendicular to the slope and 2) how spring green up